gaus-fleet-lab/developer-documentation/docs/report.md

 Content-Type: application/json
 {}
 ```
-You as device owner can create your own data type without define it in the GAUS admin UI before but there are some pre-define types.
+You as device owner can create your own data type without defining it in the GAUS admin UI before, there are also some predefined types.

 The main structure is that all types that start with event.* will be handled as "events" and all data types that started with
 metric.* will be handled as metrics.